jacob-w-udell/unmaking-an-asset-class/content/_index.md

 That's not impossible, though we're often told it is.
 Housing as an invest-able asset class was **made** (and relatively recently at that).
 Any alternative vision requires that we **unmake it**.

-This site is divided into three different areas:
+This site is focused on rental housing -- which I think is less explored than homeownership -- and on New York City & State.
+It's divided into three different areas:

-- Guides (link) -- This section will include...
+- Guides (*link*) -- This section will include guides to key concepts in understanding housing finance, finance in general, and landlord operations.
-- Resources (link) -- This section will mostly include links to other people's writing that I've found helpful in understanding this stuff, with some commentary by me.
+- Resources (*link*) -- This section will mostly include links to other people's writing that I've found helpful in understanding this stuff, with some commentary by me.
-- Blog (link) -- This section will include shorter, less theoretical posts...
+- Blog (*link*) -- This section will include shorter, less theoretical posts -- tracking individual buildings, landlords, or developments that I think are important.

 If you're looking for places to start, try:

-- Defining Housing as an Asset Class (Link)
+- Defining Housing as an Asset Class (*link*)
-- Landlord Operations -- a quick guide (Link)
+- Landlord Operations -- a quick guide (*link*)
-- Bank Financing series (Links 1, 2, 3, 4, 5)
+- Bank Financing series (*links 1, 2, 3, 4, 5*)
-- Capital Stack (Link)
+- Capital Stack (*link*)

-And iff you want to know more about me, click here (link).
+And if you want to know more about me, click here (*link*).

 ---